sashastadler/crunge-notes/Notes/Characters/NPCs/Aechithorian Scaevolus Matho.md

 ### Details

 One of our first quests.
 Wizard of the planes.
+Looks about 20.
 Lived in a tower overlooking planes north of [Green Orchard](../../Locations/Green%20Orchard.md).
 Ran away in the middle of the night.
 He is not dead.
 His property is now town property.